 Beyond these examples

-These snippets focus on specific IAM management features: incremental member grants (IamMember), role-level member management (IamBinding), and complete policy replacement (IamPolicy).
+These snippets focus on specific IAM management features: incremental member grants (IamMember), role-level member lists (IamBinding), and complete policy replacement (IamPolicy).
 They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as Cloud Run services and GCP project and location configuration.
+The examples reference pre-existing infrastructure such as Cloud Run services and IAM policy data sources (for IamPolicy examples).
 They focus on granting permissions rather than provisioning the services themselves.

 To keep things focused, common IAM patterns are omitted, including: